 What topics will you cover?

 - Introduction to the Raspberry Pi computer.
-Explore setting up the Raspberry Pi hardware and software and booting your Pi for the first time.
+Setting up the Raspberry Pi hardware and software and booting your Pi for the first time.

-- Write your first simple Python program, and make a simple reaction game.
+- Writing your first Python program, and make a simple reaction game.

-- Consider the importance of success and failure when learning.
+- The importance of success and failure when learning.

-- Discover how simple circuits work, how to connect an LED to your Raspberry Pi, and how to switch your LED on and off using Python code to create light sequences.
+- How simple circuits work, how to connect an LED to your Raspberry Pi, and how to switch your LED on and off using Python code to create light sequences.

-- Understand different kinds of input devices that can be used to sense the real world.
-Connect and take input from a simple button, and learn how to build your own buttons from simple craft materials.
+- Different kinds of input devices that can be used to sense the real world.
+Connecting and taking input from a simple button, and how to build your own buttons from simple craft materials.

-- Apply your knowledge about physical computing to create a digital making project that is shared with and reviewed by your peers.
+- Applying your knowledge about physical computing to create a digital making project that is shared with and reviewed by your peers.

 Who is the course for?